-■ DTC's that start with "P1" and some "P3" are Manufacturer Specific codes and their code definitions vary with each vehicle manufacturer.
+- DTC's that start with "P0", "P2" and some "P3" are considered Generic (Universal).
+All Generic DTC definitions are the same on all OBD2 equipped vehicles.
+The diagnostic tool automatically displays the code definitions for Generic DTC's. - DTC's that start with "P1" and some "P3" are Manufacturer Specific codes and their code definitions vary with each vehicle manufacturer.
 When a Manufacturer Specific DTC is retrieved, the LCD display shows a list of vehicle manufacturers.
+Use the button to highlight NO, then press the

-Use the UP \bigcirc and DOWN \bigcirc buttons, as necessary, to highlight the appropriate manufacturer, then press the ENTER \bigcirc button to display the correct code definition for your vehicle.
+DOWN \odot button to highlight the appropriate manufacturer, then press the ENTER \odot button to display the correct code definition for your vehicle.
 A confirmation message shows on the LCD display.

-- If the correct manufacturer is shown, press the ENTER → button to continue. - If the correct manufacturer is not shown, press the DTC button to return to the list of vehicle manufacturers.
+- If the correct manufacturer is not shown, use the DOWN

+ENTER Θ button to return to the list of vehicle manufacturers.

-If the manufacturer for your vehicle is not listed, use the $UP \odot$ and $DOWN \odot$ buttons, as necessary, to select Other manufacturer and press the $ENTER \odot$ button for additional DTC information.
+If the manufacturer for your vehicle is not listed, use the DOWN \odot button to select More and press the ENTER \odot button for additional manufacturers.

-If the Manufacturer Specific definition for the currently displayed code is not available, an advisory message shows on the Diagnostic Tool's LCD display.
+If the Manufacturer Specific definition for the currently displayed code is not available, an advisory message shows on the diagnostic tool's LCD display.

-- If more than one code was retrieved press the DTC button, as necessary, to display additional codes one at a time. - Whenever the Scroll function is used to view additional codes, the Diagnostic Tool's communication link with the vehicle's computer disconnects.
-To re-establish communication, press the POWER/LINK button again. - Each time the DTC button is pressed and released, the Diagnostic Tool will scroll and display the next DTC in sequence until all DTCs in its memory have displayed. - Press the FF/M button to view Freeze Frame data.
+- If more than one code was retrieved press the DTC/FF button, as necessary, to display additional codes one at a time. - Whenever the Scroll function is used to view additional codes, the diagnostic tool's communication link with the vehicle's computer disconnects.
+To re-establish communication, press the POWER/LINK button again. - Each time the DTC/FF button is pressed and released, the diagnostic tool will scroll and display the next DTC in sequence until all DTCs in its memory have displayed. - Freeze Frame Data (if available) will display after DTC #1.